Planning a trip to London?

 Skip the lines with Fast Track Entry at some attractions.
 You do not need to commit to any attractions in advance.
 You can visit any or all of them, any time the pass is valid.

 Save free activities for another day.
 These may include the British Museum, British Library, St James's Park and others.
 Plan your itinerary around The London Pass attractions for the days it will be active.

-Full-day activities located outside the city, like Hampton Court Palace, aren’t usually the best choice for a 1 or 2-Day London Pass.
+Full-day activities located outside the city, like Hampton Court Palace, aren't usually the best choice for a 1 or 2-Day London Pass.
 Admission costs less than the pass.
-However, your cost per day for London Pass goes down as you add days, so enjoy full-day activities with a 6 or 10-day pass.
+However, your cost per day goes down when you choose more days, so enjoy full-day activities with a 6 or 10-day pass.